 STACY FISHER is the founder of Living Upp, a lifestyle redesign company that offers self-care planning & design tools for people who want to do life differently.
-Stacy is an author, speaker, and lifestyle consultant with more than 18 years of experience in the healthcare industry as a registered dietitian, where’ she’s worked in private practice, in medical facilities, and with large companies such as Dell, Boeing, and Nike.
+Stacy is an author, speaker, and lifestyle consultant with over 18 years of experience in the healthcare industry as a registered dietitian, where she’s worked in private practice, in medical facilities, and with large companies such as Dell, Boeing, and Nike.
 In her book Uppward: A Self-Care System for Purposeful Living, she outlines 8 unique dimensions of self-care (systemic, emotive, luminescent, financial, cognitive, aptitudinal, relational, and environmental), which serve as the foundation for Living Upp’s tools and training programs.
 Individuals and organizations hire Stacy to teach them how to create customized lifestyle plans using her 8-dimensional framework so they can save money on healthcare, be in greater service others, and experience more joy.

 Stacy's Training & Credentials